NBISweden/workshop-reproducible-research/docs/jupyter.md

 Serving notebooks from local directory: /Users/arasmus/Documents/projects/reproducible_research_course/jupyter.
 ```

-Everything you do in your Notebook session will be stored in this directory, so you don't lose any work if you shut down the server.
+Everything you do in your Notebook session will be stored in this directory, so you won't lose any work if you shut down the server.

 ![alt text](jupyter_dashboard.png)